London homeowners now have a $40,000 path to solar through their property tax bill

 BetterHomes London offers a two-part financial package: low-interest loans plus income-based incentives.

-A homeowner who achieves a 100% energy improvement (e.g., through a deep retrofit with solar, insulation, and heat pump) could receive the full $10,000 incentive — in addition to the loan.
+A homeowner who achieves a 100% energy improvement (e.g., through a deep retrofit with solar, insulation, and heat pump) could receive the full $10,000 incentive on top of the loan.

 How It Compares to Traditional Financing